DavidJourdan/optim/README.md

       [&r](Eigen::Ref<const Vec<scalar>> x) { return r.hessian(x); }, var);
 ```

-The implementation of this algorithm follow its description given in "Nonlinear Optimization" by Nocedal & Wright
+The implementation of this algorithm follows its description given in "Nonlinear Optimization" by Nocedal & Wright

 ## How to build